 - Second round interviews

-This is a useful overview, but keep in mind that each step may vary based on location and role.
+Let's take a closer look at each step.
+Please keep in mind that each step may vary based on location and role.
 It's always a good idea to check with your HR contact, to get more specific details based on your interview track.

 After the initial application, you'll face the online assessment.
 The assessment may be one or multiple tests.
 To get through to the next round, you'll need to score better than at least 50% of applicants (50th+ percentile).